vanilla/docs/content/developer/vanilla-cli/bundling-process.md

 ```

 If you are importing a file ending in `.js` or `.jsx` you do not need to and should not provide a file extension.

+## Typescript

+{{% versioning added="2.6" %}}

+The `core` build process now supports typescript.
+If you're not familiar with typescript, see the [typescript website](https://www.typescriptlang.org/).

+Typescript files are interoperable with javascript in this build process.
+A typescript file can import a javascript file and vice-versa.
+The only change you need to make for this build tool to interpret your javascript file as a typescript file is to rename the file extension from `js` to `ts` or from `jsx` to `tsx`.
+Because of this, it is recommended that your write you're script imports _without_ a file extension on them.
+The build tool will infer the file extension based on the actual file that exists.
+This allows easier migration from one extension to another if a file is converted to typescript or to support JSX.

+The typescript config being used will be the `tsconfig.json` at the top of your local Vanilla Forums installation.

 ## Sass